City Council endorses plan for Eastbank Crescent and study of potential swimming beaches in the Central City.

 - River swimmers want to see safety features like safety rings along the riverfront and new places for summer river swimming.

 - The final testifier asked to “swim with salmon,” supporting both swimming and habitat improvements, which especially resonated with Mayor Wheeler.

-Council adopted one resolution for each planning effort, with one amendment to the Eastbank Crescent Riverfront Plan resolution directing staff to work with the Portland Boathouse organization on boating facilities.
+City Council adopted one resolution for each planning effort, with one amendment to the Eastbank Crescent Riverfront Plan resolution directing staff to work with the Portland Boathouse organization on boating facilities.

-Council asked staff to return in the fall with recommended next steps and a funding request for City Council’s consideration, to begin plan implementation.
+Commissioners asked staff to return in the fall with recommended next steps and a funding request for City Council’s consideration, to begin plan implementation.